Dafna: History

 Edward Robinson, who visited in 1852, identified Daphne with a "low mound of rubbish with cut stones, evidently the remains of a former town" called Difneh that he encountered while riding south from Tel el-Qadi to Mansura.
 He noted that the land for some distance south was called Ard Difneh.

-The Survey of Western Palestine identified Daphne with Khirbet Dufnah, meaning "the ruin of Daphne (oleander)", which they marked on their map in the place where Al-Shawka al-Tahta was to stand later, about 1 km NNW of present-day Dafna.
+The Survey of Western Palestine identified Daphne with Khirbet Dufnah, meaning "the ruin of Daphne (oleander)".

 An Arab settlement was founded sometime between 1858 and 1878.
 Difnah was listed as a village by the Mandate government in 1924.
 At the time of the 1931 census, Dafna had 66 occupied houses and a population of 318 Muslims and one Christian.
 At the beginning of 1939, the village was pillaged by bedouin, causing most of the population to leave.
 The land was soon purchased by the Jewish National Fund.
 The JNF was represented in the negotiations by the same man, Kamel Hussein, who had earlier led the raid on Tel-Hai in which Josef Trumpeldor was killed.